-This content has been provided by a third party and does not necessarily represent the views or opinion of FlightGlobal
+This paid content has been provided by a third party and does not necessarily represent the views or opinion of FlightGlobal

 Every day, millions of people fly.
 Each flight from the airport is ensured by automated systems taking care of dozens of processes – from baggage sorting to air traffic control.
 Jet refueling is one of these processes, and everyone expects it to be as quick and safe as possible.